 - Data for the application of heritage protection initiatives – identification of regionally and locally important sites, information for farm stewardship through the Selected Heritage Inventory for Natural England (SHINE).

 - Information and sources for outreach and training for land managers, local communities etc.

-The Historic England standard for air photo mapping and recording is applied to projects under the banner of ‘The National Mapping Programme’ (NMP).
+The Historic England standard for air photo mapping and recording is applied to our projects, formerly known as ‘The National Mapping Programme’ (NMP).

 The scope of work involving aerial photographs will vary depending on the circumstances and user requirements but standards should be applied to ensure methods and products are suitable for research, planning and protection of the historic environment.

 Standard sources for any archaeological mapping project should include the Historic England Archive (formerly the National Monuments Record), the Cambridge University Collection of Aerial Photography (CUCAP), relevant local collections, such as those held by local authorities in Historic Environment Records (HER), and online sources of aerial photographs, such as Google Earth.

 Other remote sensed data, such as satellite or lidar (airborne laser scanning) images, should be used where readily available.